-1. I’ve only ever borrowed small amounts, so my score will be good
+Myth 1: 'I’ve only ever borrowed small amounts, so my score will be good'

-It’s important to strike a balance, proving that you can borrow money and then repay it, staying in control of your finances.
+It’s important to strike a balance with borrowing, proving that you can borrow money and then repay it, staying in control of your finances.

-2. My credit score will always stay the same
+Myth 2: 'My credit score will always stay the same'

 Having frequent access to your credit score and report puts you in the best position to manage your financial wellbeing.
 Checking your score regularly means you can keep an eye on the change.

-3. There’s no point in me paying off a credit card balance in full
+Myth 3: 'There’s no point in me paying off a credit card balance in full'

 Wrong.
-When you pay your balances in full, you are proving that you can afford your credit, which can have a positive effect on your credit score.
+When you pay your balances in full, you are proving that you can afford your credit, which can have a positive impact on your credit score.
 Lenders offer the best deals to consumers who have good credit scores and have proved that they can repay their credit.

-4. I’ve got several credit cards but I always pay my bills so this won’t affect my score
+Myth 4: 'I’ve got several credit cards but I always pay my bills so this won’t affect my score'

 Having multiple credit accounts open, even ones that you don’t use, can damage your credit score.
 In this case it’s all about balance – not having too few or too many accounts open at one time.

-5. My poor credit score means I’ll be put on a credit ‘blacklist’
+Myth 5: 'My low credit score means I’ll be put on a credit ‘blacklist’'

 There is no such thing as a credit ‘blacklist’.
 When you apply for credit, your financial history is taken into account, and decisions are made based on your repayment history and your current levels of money owed.